Photo and Video Shoots by Auraria Library

 - Once your form is received, an Auraria Library staff member will reach out to you in order to further coordinate your shoot.

-- For questions, contact Auraria Library Communications Coordinator Alexander Freedman.
+- For questions, contact Auraria Library Marketing and Communications Manager Alexander Freedman.